SwagapottamusRex/project4-client/README.md

 The biggest win for me was being able to convert on the idea I had originally planned out.
 Another win for me was bridging the knowledge gap I had when working on Django and the serialization of the models.

 As for blockers, I had to rush the styling of the website which makes it look a bit simple.
 Another blocker is that the Pixel.js page inside the component folder is over 3500 lines long due to the thousands of pixels being displayed on screen.
 This made the page load a bit slow.

+** Update 13th May 2022: The page is still slow to load with 40,000 divs elements but the source of the loading time problem comes from mapping over two large arrays.

 ## Bugs